AlexMaraio/AlexMaraio/README.md

 experience in web development using the Flask backend and using SQL databases.

-Currently looking for an internship in software development and/or data analysis using machine learning methods, feel free to drop me an email if you like what you see!
+Currently looking for an internship in software development and/or data analysis using machine learning methods, feel free to drop me an email at maraio@roe.ac.uk if you like what you see!